Post: 9 AI Strategies for Flight Risk Prediction and Talent Retention in 2026

 • Bias audits: Run disparity analysis on flight risk scores and intervention rates by demographic group at model build, at deployment, and annually thereafter.
 A model that flags employees in certain demographic groups at higher rates without corresponding performance data has a bias problem, not a retention insight.

-• Human-in-the-loop requirements: No adverse employment action should be triggered solely by an AI risk score.
+• Human-in-the-loop requirements: No adverse employment action is triggered solely by an AI risk score.
 Human review is mandatory at every decision point.
-For deeper coverage of this principle, see the satellite on ethical AI in HR and bias prevention.

 • Feedback mechanisms: Give employees a channel to flag concerns about how their data is used.
 The existence of the channel — even if rarely used — signals that the organization takes the power asymmetry seriously.